Vanishing viscosity limit for the compressible Navier-Stokes equations with non-linear density dependent viscosities: Proof of Theorem

 \subsection{Acknowledgment}

 L. Bisconti and F. Dell'Oro are members of the Gruppo Nazionale per l'Analisi Mate\-ma\-tica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).
 M. Caggio has been supported by the Praemium Academiae of \v S. Ne\v casov\' a, and by the Czech Science Foundation under the grant GA\v CR 22-01591S.
 The Institute of Mathematics CAS is supported by RVO:67985840.
+This work has been written within the framework of the MUR grant Dipartimento di Eccellenza 2023-2027 of Dipartimento di Matematica - Politecnico di Milano.